 Best Hypoallergenic Dogs For Kids With Allergies

-Bichon Frise – The bichon is a smaller dog that especially seems to like kids.
+Bichon Frise – The bichon is a small dog that especially seems to like kids.
 With their tightly coiled wooly hair, they are non-shedders but will require regular brushing and grooming about once per month to avoid matting.

 Poodle – Poodles come in several sizes, so there is a poodle to fit in all needs and lifestyles.
 Sizes range from the Tiny Teacup Poodle, weighing 3-5 pounds to the Standard Poodle, weighing in at 70 pounds plus.
 Poodles have tightly curled hair that does not shed but will mat if not regularly brushed and professionally groomed.
 Often poodle owners choose to clip their dog’s hair close for easy maintenance.
 Poodles generally are real clowns and enjoy playing with the children in the family.
+The poodle is usually easy to train.
+Health concerns in the breed include epilepsy, patellar luxation, and hypothyroidism.

 Soft Coated Wheaten Terrier – The Wheaten Terrier is a dog that likes to be active and should be exercised daily.
 This hypoallergenic breed does well with kids and usually readily adapts to his environment, whether that be city life or country life.
 This silky-coated dog needs regular brushing to prevent his hair from matting.

-Maltese – The Maltese dog is small and known to be brave and fearless.
+Maltese – The Maltese dog is small size dog and known to be brave and fearless.
 This non-shedding dog would probably do best in a home with older children due to being more fragile despite the fact that they view themselves as big and bad.
 The Maltese requires regular grooming of their silky hair.

 Bedlington Terrier – The Bedlington Terrier has an appearance that reminds you of a lamb.
 His soft, curly, wooly coat does require regular grooming.
 His activity level is less demanding but he does enjoy a daily walk and play activity.